» Kinship Care Programme

 • Coffee Mornings that provide a safe space for kinship carers to catch up in confidence, get peer support and share any specific challenges they encounter.

-Dates: Every 2nd Monday, 10am – 12pm.
+Dates: Every 2nd Monday, during term time, 10am – 12pm.

 Location: The Shed, Tynecastle Park (EH11 2NZ).